SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 - Formatting Code
 - Syntax Highlighting

-And, of course, due to more verbose nature of ASTs relative to plaintext source code, it makes them a great tool for reverse engineering 😁
+And, of course, due to the more verbose nature of ASTs relative to plaintext source code, it makes them a great tool for reverse engineering 😁

-Unfortunately, I won't be giving a more indepth definition of ASTs.
+Unfortunately, I won't be giving a more in-depth definition of ASTs.
 This is for the sake of time, and since that'd be more akin to the subject of compiler theory than deobfuscation.
 I'd prefer to get right into explaining the usage of Babel as quickly as possible.
-However, I'll leave you with some resources to read up more about ASTs (which probably offer a better explanation than I could muster anyways):
+However, I'll leave you with some resources to read up more about ASTs (which probably offer a better explanation than I could muster anyway):

 [Wikipedia - Abstract Syntax Trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
 [How JavaScript works: Parsing, Abstract Syntax Trees (ASTs) + 5 tips on how to minimize parse time](https://blog.sessionstack.com/how-javascript-works-parsing-abstract-syntax-trees-asts-5-tips-on-how-to-minimize-parse-time-abfcf7e8a0c8)